Harry S. Truman: Sites and honors

 Despite Truman's attempt to curtail the naval carrier arm, which led to the 1949 Revolt of the Admirals, an aircraft carrier is named after him.
 The USS Harry S. Truman (CVN-75) was christened on September 7, 1996.
 The 129th Field Artillery Regiment is designated "Truman's Own" in recognition of Truman's service as commander of its D Battery during World War I.

 In 1991, Truman was inducted into the Hall of Famous Missourians, and a bronze bust depicting him is on permanent display in the rotunda of the Missouri State Capitol.
 In 2006, Thomas Daniel, grandson of the Trumans, accepted a star on the Missouri Walk of Fame to honor his late grandfather.
 In 2007, John Truman, a nephew, accepted a star for Bess Truman.
 The Walk of Fame is in Marshfield, Missouri, a city Truman visited in 1948.

+In 2004, international relations scholars Rachel Kleinfeld and Matthew Spence founded the Truman National Security Project.
+In 2013, they launched the Truman Center for National Policy.
+Both organizations were named after Truman.

 A statue of Harry S. Truman was installed in the U.S. Capitol, in Washington, D.C., on September 29, 2022, as part of the National Statuary Hall Collection.

+On the 70th anniversary of the Korean War armistice in 2023, South Korea erected a statue of Truman in Dabu-dong, Gyeongsangbuk-do to commemorate him sending US troops to defend the country.

 Other sites associated with Truman include: